Partnerships in Tasmania

 Normal or general partnerships are the most common kind of partnership.
 They do not need to be formed under a written agreement or be registered in order to be valid.
 Instead, the Partnership Act 1891 provides guidance on the factors that determine whether a partnership exists.
 For example, if a person receives a share of the profits of a business carried on with another person, that is evidence of a partnership.
 Other relevant factors include whether any property is held jointly between persons, and whether gross returns are shared by the partners.

-In a normal or general partnership, the partners are jointly liable for all of the debts of the partnership that are incurred while they are a partner.
-Each of the partners can bind the partnership as its agent; for example, by raising debt for the partnership.
-The partners can, generally speaking, vary their mutual rights and duties by consent, which may be express or implied.
+In a normal or general partnership, the partners are jointly liable for the debts of the partnership that are incurred while they are a partner.
+Each of the partners can bind the partnership as its agent – for example, by raising debt for the partnership.
+The partners can also vary their mutual rights and duties by consent.

-Limited partners cannot take part in managing the business of a partnership and cannot bind the partnership as its agent, but their liability is limited to a specific amount, which is referred to for each partnership in the register of limited partnerships kept by Consumer Affairs and Fair Trading.
-They must have at least one general partner and at least one limited partner, but generally cannot have more than 20 general partners.
+Limited partners cannot take part in managing the business of a partnership and cannot bind the partnership as its agent.
+Their liability is limited to a specific amount, which is referred to for each partnership in the register of limited partnerships kept by Consumer Affairs and Fair Trading.
+Limited partnerships must have at least one general partner and at least one limited partner, but generally cannot have more than 20 general partners.

-Similar to normal or general partnerships, a limited partnership is not required to have a written agreement, but they do need to be registered with Consumer Affairs and Fair Trading.
+Similar to normal or general partnerships, a limited partnership is not required to have a written agreement, but it does need to be registered with Consumer Affairs and Fair Trading.

 Normal or general partnerships are generally not taxed as an entity.
 Instead, each of the partners in the partnership includes a share of the profits of the partnership in their individual income tax return.
 The partnership still lodges a return to prove its income.